Hulu wants to help you cut the cord for good.

 Hulu live TV add-ons

 Hulu live TV is one of your best options for accessing premium channels without a premium cable channel.
 You can add each of the following as a monthly subscription.
-In fact, Hulu offers the best deal for watching HBO online, giving you access to their programming on-demand, including shows like Game of Thrones, the night they air, just as you would with HBO Go or HBO Now., for just $4.99 a month for your first six months.
+In fact, Hulu offers the best deal for watching HBO online, giving you access to its programming on-demand, including shows like Game of Thrones, the night they air, just as you would with HBO Go or HBO Now., for just $4.99 a month for your first six months.